Top 20 SaaS Testing Tools for 2026

 testRigor is a fully cloud-based, end-to-end testing tool powered by generative AI.
 This AI agent supports different types of testing, such as native desktop, web, mobile, API, visual, exploratory, AI features, mainframe, graph, Flutter apps, accessibility testing, and many more, using just plain English.
 The best part is that it’s a codeless solution, which means you can write the tests from the start using normal English commands.

-Do complex, elaborate scenarios in almost plain English easily: 2FA, file, email, SMS, phone call, tables, visual, audio, QR code, geolocation, accessibility and much more.
+Do complex, elaborate scenarios in almost plain English easily: 2FA, file, email, SMS, phone call, tables, visual, audio, QR code, geolocation, and much more.
 The tool integrates seamlessly with other tools like TestRail, Jira, Zephyr, Oracle, Postgres, CI/CD tools like Jenkins, AWS, GitLab, etc.

 From the description of a particular test case, feature, or app, you can generate test cases in plain English. testRigor has its record-and-playback extension that records the test cases and the test scripts in plain English to better facilitate codeless testing.
 Read: All-Inclusive Guide to Test Case Creation in testRigor.